NikolasEnt/ollama-webui-intel/README.md

 In the [docker-compose.yml](docker-compose.yml) file:
 * Configure the volumes of services to set up where data and models will be stored.
 Prefer using disks with fast I/O.
-* Use memory limit feature, such as `mem_limit: "32G"`, to limit RAM used by ipex_ollama service.
+* Use memory limit features, such as `mem_limit: "32G"`, to limit RAM used by ipex_ollama service.
 * Configure `DEVICE` variable if another hardware, such as a dedicated GPU, is used.
 * Customize `OLLAMA_NUM_GPU` if required to manage GPU offload.
 * Other Ollama variables can be specified in the environment section of the ipex_ollama service.
 For example, set `OLLAMA_NUM_CTX` to change the default model context length (it is set to be 8192 by default).
-Please note that some variable names are different from those used for similar functions in the original Ollama.
+Please note that some variable names are different from those used for similar purposes in the original Ollama.

 ## Advice on performance